svelte-add/postcss/README.md

   This is your global stylesheet because it will be active on every page of your site.

 * All your CSS will be minified for production with CSSNano.

+* You can install more [PostCSS plugins](https://github.com/postcss/postcss/blob/main/docs/plugins.md) and configure them in the `postcss.config.cjs` file.

 * You can apply *another* [Svelte Adder](https://github.com/svelte-add/svelte-adders) to your project for more functionality.
 Specifically, check out [svelte-add/tailwindcss](https://github.com/svelte-add/tailwindcss).